 So now the Krew is all together on Air Temple Island.
 They decide they’re going to go out on the streets and handle this Equalist thing Avatar style.
 They handle some things pretty well, despite being a bit outside the law, and Tarrlock reacts well to that, since he’s such a standup guy.
 He threatens to arrest Korra’s friends, and when someone grabs Asami, Mako gets mad.
 Mako does not react well to the people he cares about being threatened, seen further when Korra gets kidnapped.

 Team Avatar seems like they take to getting arrested fairly well.
 They don’t put up a huge fight, so you have to figure they expect to get released quickly.
 Just about the first thing Lin tells them when she busts them out is that Korra is missing.
 And Mako goes into a super-protective mode.
 His mind is on a single track for the rest of the episode and that is an intense focus on finding Korra.
 He’s irritable, snapping at the others that they’ll search every tunnel in the city if they have to until they find her.
 He threatens the chi blocker by holding him off the ground and waving fire around (which, wow, way to prove the Equalists’ point).

 And then, finally, after they’ve been searching for hours and hours, maybe even over a day, Naga brings Korra back.
 And Mako is still in his super-protective mode, to the point that he doesn’t care about anyone else, just her.
 He doesn’t care that she’s a de facto member of Tenzin’s family.
 He doesn’t care that she’s the reincarnation of Lin’s uncle.
 He doesn’t care that she’s Bolin’s friend.
 He doesn’t care that Asami is right there.
 He has eyes only for Korra at that moment, and he needs her to be in his arms so that he can be absolutely sure that she’s safe.

 I both have a problem with this and don’t.
 His behavior here is 100% inconsiderate of the others who care about Korra as much as he does.
 But I sort of see where he’s coming from.
 Mako is someone who has lost too much that is important to him in his life, so I imagine that the thought of losing anything else is absolute torture to him.
 Korra going missing was terrible.
-It was hell for him.

 Korra going missing was a real wake up call for Mako.
 His reaction to her kidnapping was extreme, and I don’t think it would have been quite that way if it had been Asami.
 Yes, he cares about Asami, but he loves Korra.
 Obviously, while she was missing, there was no time to evaluate those feelings and sit Asami down and talk it out with her.
 But I’m hoping by next week, that has happened and that they’ve split up.
 Because it’s out there now.
 Mako’s feelings for Korra are more intense than his for Asami, and to remain with her isn’t fair to anyone involved in this triangle.
 But we’ll see how that goes.